szaumoor/ZSTweaks/README.md

 **Component 1560:** Make Belt of Skillful Blade also increase piercing damage by 10%

 This makes the belt include piercing damage, such that it affect things like daggers, short swords and wakizashis.

+**Component 1561:** Make Cloak of the Stars create 30 darts, instead of six

+6 darts is really unremarkable for a once-per-day effect.
+30 is far more interesting.
+Perhaps you don't need to sell it immediately anymore!

 **Component 1570:** Make Eyes of the Beholder's skills mirror the power of the spells they're based on